The Ultimate Guide to Going Alcohol-Free Later in Life

 The male-to-female gender drinking gap has narrowed over the last decade, and high-risk drinking is increasing more rapidly among the midlife population groups.

-According to the National Institute on Alcohol Abuse and Alcoholism analysis, excessive drinking accounts for one in 10 deaths among approximately every year U.S. adults aged 20–64 years.
+According to the National Institute on Alcohol Abuse and Alcoholism analysis, excessive drinking accounts for, approximately, one in 10 deaths among U.S. adults aged 20–64 every year.

 COVID-19 related psychological distress behaviors have been linked with increased frequency and heavy drinking episodes among midlife women.
 From the statistics, every one-unit increase in psychological distress was associated with a 13% increase in midlife women’s number of drinks on the heaviest drinking occasions and a 16% increase in the number of drinks on a specific occasion.